arv100kri/Cognitive-Services/Content/en-us/Academic-Knowledge/InterpretMethod.md

 The **interpret** REST API takes an end user query string (i.e., a query entered by a user of your application) and returns formatted interpretations of user intent based on the Academic Graph data and the Academic Grammar.

 To provide an interactive experience, you can call this method repeatedly after each character entered by the user.
 In that case, you should set the **complete** parameter to 1 to enable auto-complete suggestions.
-If your application does not want auto-completion, you should set the **complete** parameter to 0.
+If your application does not need auto-completion, you should set the **complete** parameter to 0.

 **REST endpoint:**